vhermawan/github-repositories-explorer/README.md

 - Search for up to 5 GitHub users with usernames similar to the input value
 - Select a user to view all their public repositories
-- Click on repository names to visit them on GitHub
+- Click on usernames to visit them on GitHub

 ## Features